watatomo/tomoya.moe/_posts/idol_story/tomoya/cinderella_burning_at_the_stakes_stage.md

 <Bubble character="Wataru">

 Who are you calling a "human jack-in-the-box"...?
-What a perfectly fitting name! <span className="hold">_Amazing☆_</span>
+What a perfectly fitting name! _Amazing&NoBreak;☆_

 Hehehe.
 Now then, what would you like to discuss with me?